graingert-coef/modern-data-cookiecutter/{{cookiecutter.repo_name}}/docs/ripsecrets.md

 first before updating and auditing the `.secretsignore` file.

 See https://github.com/sirwart/ripsecrets?tab=readme-ov-file#ignoring-secrets
-for how to update thje `.secretsignore` file.
+for how to update the `.secretsignore` file.

 ---